-OAE’s work with the academic community occurs across DHS, and focuses on five key areas:
+OAE’s work with the academic community occurs across DHS, and focuses on six key areas:

-- Academic Research and Faculty Exchange: DHS taps the expertise of the nation's colleges and universities to address pressing homeland security needs and incorporate scientific findings into DHS’s operations.
+- Academic Research and Faculty Exchange: Taps into the expertise of the nation's colleges and universities to address pressing homeland security needs and incorporate scientific findings into DHS’s operations;

 Resources and Programs for the Academic Community